TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 TrueNAS Enterprise

-The Alert Settings screen includes access to the Enterprise HA setting options to customize the event thresholds that produce alerts or send emails.
+The Alert Settings screen includes access to the Enterprise HA setting options that customize HA-related event thresholds that produce alerts or send emails.

 Setting Up Directory Services

 TrueNAS SCALE allows you to configure an Active Directory or LDAP server to handle authentication and authorization services, domain, and other account settings.
-SCALE allows you to configure either directory server but not both.
+SCALE allows configuring either directory server but not both.

 We do not recommended that you switch between directory services.
 This can result in configuration issues that could disrupt your system!